 The policy will be developed and submitted to the Provost or designee.
 The Provost or designee will have final authority to establish the policy.
-If the Provost or designee materially alters the recommended policy, he or she will provide a written explanation for the change(s) to the Union.
+If the Provost or designee materially alters the recommended policy they will provide a written explanation for the change(s) to the Union.

-The workplace violence prevention policy will be posted on the Human Resources website.

-Section 5.
-No bargaining unit faculty member will be subject to discrimination, discipline, or termination for reporting that he or she has experienced workplace violence or the threat of workplace violence.
+- The workplace violence prevention policy will be posted on the Human Resources website. - Section 5.
+No bargaining unit faculty member will be subject to discrimination, discipline, or termination for reporting that they have experienced workplace violence or the threat of - workplace violence.

-ARTICLE 14.
-NON-DISCRIMINATION
+1 ARTICLE 14.
+NON-DISCRIMINATION 2